 Suffering from back aches?
 How about a headache?
 What about period cramps?
-All these can be lessened immediately with a round of sex, which triggers the release of a hormone that improves your pain tolerance (some studies found it doubled it!)
+All these can be lessened immediately with a round of sex, which triggers the release of a hormone that improves your pain tolerance.
 You don’t even need a full orgasm to enjoy the reduction of pain.
 All you need is some vaginal or clitoral stimulation.

-Hypertensive heart disease is the leading cause of death associated with high blood pressure.
+Hypertensive heart disease affects 75 million U.S. adults.
 It’s not something to shrug off and ignore — it’s a real threat that many women face.
 Fortunately, sex improves cardiovascular health in women by reducing hypertension.
 Get your heart rate racing in bed and you’ll be investing in your heart health.

 Sex is a great full body workout.
 You’re stretching muscles and working on flexibility.
 You’re supporting yourself with arms and/or legs, which targets strength training.
 You’re getting into a rhythm, which equals aerobic training.
 Depending on the positions you choose, you may be engaging a large number of muscle groups (even ones that are hard to target in other forms of exercise).
 Skip the gym to get a much more fun workout at home.

 The perks to good sex extend beyond your physical health.
 There are boosts to your mental health, as well:

 From your physical to mental well-being, sex can make you feel great in every definition of the world.
 Sex can be a form of self-care and preventative health care.
 It’s one of the few things in life that offers short- and long-term benefits all in one go!